 If you are in any way unsure about whether an item is public or publishable refer to your line manager for advice before you blog or comment about it.

 It is up to you if/how you moderate comments on your own blog, website or social media presence.
 However we would ask that you forward any questions or notable comments about EDINA or EDINA's projects or services to the EDINA Helpdesk: firstname.lastname@example.org.

 Notable comments might include those that are:

 Where these comments occur (particularly queries and reports of bugs or downtime) it may be appropriate to reply privately or publicly with the EDINA Helpdesk email address (email@example.com) and/or phone number (+44 (0)131 650 3302).
 It may also be appropriate to indicate that the EDINA Helpdesk should be the first point of call for questions or urgent support issues.

-- If you are commenting on other project, service, or personal/professional blogs in a personal capacity please be aware of how your comments may reflect upon EDINA or the project or service you are associated with.
+If you are commenting on another project, service, or personal/professional blog in a personal capacity please be aware of how your comments may reflect upon EDINA or the project or service you are associated with.
 Whilst open discussion of ideas and technologies is encouraged you should also remember that your personal identity may well be associated with your professional role in many social media contexts.

 If you have any questions about these guidelines please contact the Social Media Officer who welcomes any suggestions of improved wording, new areas to be covered or requests for clarifications.
 If you would prefer to raise questions or comments anonymously then you are very welcome to do so.

 As indicated in the introduction this guidance is based in the wider context of University of Edinburgh employment, behaviour and disciplinary policies.
 In particular please work within the following policies, regulations and guidance (many also refer back to UK and EU legislation regarding copyright, data protection, etc.):